Xiaohui-Huu/Xiaohui-Huu.github.io/wiki/main_page.md

 <!-- ----------------------------- -->

 <p class="view">
-  <strong>[3]</strong> Remeasuring the arbitrage and sandwich attacks of maximal extractable value in Ethereum.
+  <strong>[3] Remeasuring the arbitrage and sandwich attacks of maximal extractable value in Ethereum.</strong>
   <span style="white-space: nowrap;">
     [<a href="https://arxiv.org/pdf/2405.17944" target="_blank">PDF</a>]
     [<a href="javascript:void(0);" onclick="toggleCitationBox('cite3')">Cite</a>]